Processes

 }

-In the above example, the input file name is set by using the current value of the x
+In the above example, the input file name is determined by the current value of the x

 input value.

-This allows the input files to be staged in the script working directory with a name that is coherent with the current execution context.
+This approach allows input files to be staged in the task directory with a name that is coherent with the current execution context.

 Tip